4d/docs/website/translated_docs/es/ViewPro/method-list.md

 En *vpAreaName*, pase el nombre del área 4D View Pro.

-En *index*, puede pasar un índice para la nueva hoja.
+If *index* exceeds the number of sheets, the command inserts the new sheet after the existing ones.
+In *sheet*, you can pass an index for the new sheet.
 If the passed *index* is inferior to or equal to 0, the command inserts the new sheet at the beginning.
-If *index* exceeds the number of sheets, the command inserts the new sheet after the existing ones.
 > La indexación comienza en 0.

 In *name*, you can pass a name for the new sheet.
 The new name cannot contain the following characters: `*, :, [, ], ?,\,/`